narvind2003/narvind2003.github.io/README.md

 [LinkedIn](https://www.linkedin.com/in/arvind-nagaraj-9a17aa82/) | [Twitter](https://twitter.com/nagaraj_arvind)

 I am a software engineer and architect.
 I live in Bengaluru, India.
+At Invento Robotics, I led the software team that created the Mitra Robot.
+Previously, I lived in the US and worked as a software consultant for Fortune 100 companies.
 Talk to me about Software, AI, Startups and Formula1!